 Mythic: Maximum 6 cards per deck.

 Yes.
-However, most cards synergize best within their own Faction.
+Many cards synergize best within their own Faction, but the options are endless.

-No, all cards can be played using Sparks.
-For more powerful cards, you may need Forges or other methods to create Cores and Prisms.
+Almost every card can be played using only Sparks.
+For more powerful cards and abilities, you may need Forges or other methods to create Cores and Prisms.

 Put your Catalyst into play along with its Energy Counters and Draw 5 cards from your deck.
 Choose a starting player who skips their initial draw phase.